 Several offences relate to the treatment of published "electoral matter" (either in printed or electronic form).
 "Electoral matter" is defined as matter that is intended or likely to affect voting in an election.
-Matter is taken to be intended or likely to affect voting in an election if it contains an express or implicit reference to, or comment on:
+This includes, but is not limited to, matter that contains an express or implicit reference to, or comment on: